MarcCollado/magis/README.md

 | votes             | Array | A list that contains the id of each user who voted for that option|
 | text                | String | The text of the option |

-Your code will talk to the database via 4 methods:
+`api.js` talks to the database through 4 methods:

 * `_getUsers()`
 * `_getQuestions()`